Felonies Attorney Williamson County, TX

 Have you been arrested?
 Unsure of what steps to take next?
-You need to discuss your case with a seasoned and experienced criminal defense lawyer.
+You need to discuss your case with a seasoned and experienced felonies lawyer in Williamson County.
 No matter what type of charges you are facing, it is crucial that you have a legal representative behind you during this time.

 R. Scott Magee is a dedicated and passionate attorney who cares about protecting his clients' rights.
 He has represented countless individuals for more than a decade.
 Texas has strict penalties for felonies, which means you need to act fast if you have been accused of committing this level of offense.